 And your hand upon my chest.

 Put your hope above your sorrow.

 I know a man who sings from the mountains,

 I’ve heard the man who sings from his glory,

 And the man who sings on his knees.

 Come walk between the layers of clouds.

 Come walk the spirals of stars.

 © 2010 Alden Solovy and tobendlight.com.
 All rights reserved.

 Postscript: Here are more prayer/poems from the spiritual traveler: “All is Well,” “River,” “Bird is Bird” and “About the Rainbow.”
-Thank you to Ira Scott Levin, Julia Bordenaro Levin and Tracy Friend.
+Thank you to Ira Scott Levin, Julia Bordenaro Levin, and Tracy Friend.
 Their music helped me find this voice.
-Thanks also to Ros Roucher, her comments on earlier drafts.
+Thanks also to Ros Roucher for her comments on earlier drafts.